matthiasn/gatsby-blog/src/blog/2015-04-24-systems-toolbox-example.md

 Matthias

-[^1]: If you're interested in this real-time application for tweet stream analysis with multiple server-side processes and a ClojureScript frontend, you can either read the source code or buy my book about it.
+[^1]: If you're interested in this real-time application for tweet stream analysis with multiple server-side processes and a **ClojureScript** frontend, you can either read the source code or buy my book about it.
 Beware that there's no substantial write-up about the library yet as the library is still changing quite a bit.
-But there will be soon.
+But there will be more soon.

-[^2]: The histogram is written entirely in ClojureScript and only making use of the systems-toolbox library and **[Reagent](http://reagent-project.github.io)**.
+[^2]: The histogram is written entirely in **ClojureScript** and only making use of the systems-toolbox library and **[Reagent](http://reagent-project.github.io)**.
 So far, it is only part of the example application, but I'm planning on making a library component out of this chart and a few others.
 There certainly are a couple of ways that visual representations of system behavior can help in understanding systems.

 [^3]: I have heard this multiple times over the years, and I have no idea where it originates.